-Students should be working toward a regular/standard diploma in order to be eligible for the honor roll or honors at graduation; no student receiving a Certificate of Completion (having failed to meet state testing requirements for graduation) will be eligible for honor student status.
-All students must obtain a 3.5 or higher weighted grade point average and a 3.0 or higher un-weighted grade point average in order to be named honor students upon graduation (cumulative weighted, grades 9-12-).
-Grades for the purpose of determining honor students' status will be calculated through the seventh semester.
-Both high school and dual enrollment courses will be calculated.
-Class ranking and diploma designations will be determined for the purpose of school graduation ceremony upon final senior grade entry.
-Valedictorians and salutatorians will be named on the basis of this final calculated GPA.
-Students with outstanding results for tests which are required for graduation (FSA ELA 10 and Algebra I) will not be considered.
-For valedictorian standing, if students' grade point averages are derived from exactly the same number of weighted credits and grades are identical with the only difference being additional non-weighted credits taken in which the student is awarded an "A" the students shall be named co-valedictorians.
-The GPA/class rank of any student graduating under an accelerated graduation option may not be advanced beyond that of a student comparably completing the 24-credit option.
+Students should be working toward a regular/standard diploma in order to be eligible for the honor roll or honors at graduation; no student will be eligible for honor student status.
+All students must obtain a 3.5 or higher weighted grade point average and a 3.0 or higher un-weighted grade point average in order to be named honor students upon graduation.
+Grade for the purpose of determining honor students' status will be calculated through the seventh semester.
+Both high school and dual enrollment course will be calculated.
+Class ranking and diploma designations will be determined for the purpose of school graduation ceremony upon final senior grad entry.
+Valedictorian and salutatorians will be named on the basis of tis final calculated FPA.
+Student with outstanding results for test which are required for graduation (ELA 10 and Algebra 1) will not be considered.
+For valedictorian standing, if students' grade point averages are derived from exactly the same number of weighted credits and grade are identical with the only difference being additional non-weighted credits taken in which the student is awarded an "A" the students shall be named co-valedictorians.
+The GPA/class rank of any student graduation under an accelerated graduation option may not be advanced beyond that of a student comparably completing the 24-credit option.
 Transfer students must reside in the district and complete the entire final nine weeks of the senior year in order to be considered for class ranking.